 Phase 1 Environmental Site Assessments (ESA), based on the CSA Standard Z768-94, Phase 1 Environmental Site Assessment (1994), was completed in December 1999 for all Genstar lands in Northwest St. Albert.
 In June 2014, Genstar updated the Phase 1 ESA within Riverside including the 12.96 hectares expansion area adjacent to Ray Gibbon Drive.
-An ESA was conducted in May 2006 for the lands owned by Reid Worldwide Corporationportion of River Lot 21 and 22 within the Plan Area.
+An ESA was conducted in May 2006 for the portion of River Lot 21 and 22 within the Plan Area.
 There are no environmental concerns within the lands owned by Genstar and Reid Worldwide Corporation within the Plan Area.

-The Phase 1 Environmental Site Assessment is recommended for the balance of the lands not owned by -Genstar and Reid Worldwide Corporation, prior to redistricting and/or subdivision approval.
+The Phase 1 Environmental Site Assessment is recommended for the balance of the lands not owned by Genstar, prior to redistricting and/or subdivision approval.

 There are three (3) wellheads within the Plan Area.
 Figure 9, Constraints, provides the location of wells, and licence numbers.
-These oil wells each require a reclamation certificate and provide a determination if a 5-metre radius setback is sufficient.
+These oil wells each require a reclamation certificate and a determination if a 5-metre radius setback is sufficient.
 Setback requirements are determined and regulated by Alberta Energy Regulator (AER).
 The wellheads should remain as privately held lands with appropriate physical access, according to all pertinent standards and legislation.
 The City will not assume ownership or liability for a wellhead.